Sinabalar/Pig-game/README.md

 # Pig-game
-simple pig game for fun
+simple pig game for fun.
 Hi...
 This is a simple pig game that I made with JavaScript you can play it with your friend